develprr/metamatic-framework/README.md

 One major difference to many difficult state container frameworks is also that you don't really need to "pre-configure" your App to use Metamatic.
 You don't need to wrap your application in obscure "Provider" wrappers and you don't need to "inject stores" and other structures to your classes to enable a state container.
 Any class, component, object or helper function can be connected to Metamatic features at any point of the project without any need to do major refactoring to existing application logic or code structure.
-You can use Metamatic functions on the fly anywhere your app, any time.
+You can use Metamatic functions on the fly anywhere inside your app, any time.
 If your application already uses some other state container framework, you can still introduce Metamatic into your app without removing or changing anything that already exists.

 ### Robust State-Based Solution Without Props-Hassle